What does it mean to have emotionally abusive parents? And how can you tell if your parents have mentally abused you?

-Parental abuse is a prevalent thing in the United States.
-According to statistics,1 in 8 U.S. children experiences neglect, emotional, or physical abuse.
+Parental abuse is a prevalent in the United States.
+According to statistics, 1 in 8 U.S. children experience neglect, emotional, or physical abuse.

 In this article, we’ll discuss one form of child maltreatment—emotional abuse.

 What is it?
 What are the implications of emotional abuse?
 And what are the signs of an emotionally abusive parent?